TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ---
 title: "Practical JFixture"
 subheadline: "How to use it to help you write clean, focused tests"
-teaser: "Magic one-liner with powerful behavior"
+teaser: "Magic one-liner with powerful behaviour"
 category: dev
 tags:
 - test